Skip to main content

 apiUrlyeshttp://localhost/apiURL to Drill4J Admin /api endpoint.

 apiKeyyes1_01cdf51ff20544ee...Drill4J Backend API key.
 Generate it using Drill4J UI.
-Please make sure to read the apiKey security section
+Please make sure to read the apiKey security section.

 groupIdyesmy-cool-appUnique arbitrary string identifying your application group.